 “Okay.”
 He rubbed his face.
 “But, if you need any help, any time…”

 “Oh my God, Kev… You mean it?”

 “I mean it.
 This is a family business.
-You, and Owen, and Bobby?
+You, and Randall, and Bobby?
 You’re a family.
 You can do more with this place than I can.”
 He swallowed.
 “I’m… just me.”

 Wendy hugged him.
 “You aren’t just anything.”
 Then she pulled back, and regarded him.
 “Ru was an idiot.”